thanhlecongg/rise-hust/content/publication/ETAEERE/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE 3rd the International Conference on Emerging Trends and Advances in Electrical Engineering and Renewable Energy*
+publication: In *IEEE 7th EAI International Conference on Industrial Networks and Intelligent Systems*
-publication_short: ETAEERE 2021
+publication_short: INISCOM 2021

 # abstract: Radiographs are used as the most important imaging tool for identifying spine anomalies in clinical practice.
 The evaluation of spinal bone lesions, however, is a challenging task for radiologists.
 This work aims at developing and evaluating a deep learning-based framework, named VinDr-SpineXR, for the classification and localization of abnormalities from spine X-rays.
 First, we build a large dataset, comprising 10,468 spine X-ray images from 5,000 studies, each of which is manually annotated by an experienced radiologist with bounding boxes around abnormal findings in 13 categories.
 Using this dataset, we then train a deep learning classifier to determine whether a spine scan is abnormal and a detector to localize 7 crucial findings amongst the total 13.
 The VinDr-SpineXR is evaluated on a test set of 2,078 images from 1,000 studies, which is kept separate from the training set.
 It demonstrates an area under the receiver operating characteristic curve (AUROC) of 88.61% (95% CI 87.19%, 90.02%) for the image-level classification task and a mean average precision (mAP@0.5) of 33.56% for the lesion-level localization task.
 These results serve as a proof of concept and set a baseline for future research in this direction.
 To encourage advances, the dataset, codes, and trained deep learning models are made publicly available.